Ennadai Lake

 Ennadai Lake is a lake in the Kivalliq Region, Nunavut, Canada.
 It is 84 km long, and 3 to 14 mi wide.
 It is drained to the north by the Kazan River.
 A 615 km section of the Kazan River from the outlet of Ennadai Lake to Baker Lake, was designated as a part of the Canadian Heritage Rivers System in 1990.

-Geography

-The lake is within the Hearne Domain.

-Climate

-Ennadai Lake is of the few weather stations in Nunavut to report a subarctic climate (Köppen Dfc) as opposed to a tundra climate (Köppen ET).